openeuler-mirror/global-trust-authority/docs/GTA_Usage_Guidelines.md

 ## rpm deployment

-### Uploading certificates that interact with key_manager and librdkafka
+### Uploading TLS certificates with key_manager and install librdkafka

 Create the certs folder in the /tmp directory and place the a_client_key.pem, ra_client_cert.pem and km_cert.pem certificates into the specified directory.